-2.1.5 To identify and agree, in consultation with the Chief Constable and other relevant partners and stakeholders, a medium term financial plan which includes funding and spending plans for both revenue and capital.
-The plan should take into account multiple years, the inter-dependencies of revenue budgets and capital investment, the role of reserves and consideration of risks.
+2.1.5 To identify and agree, in consultation with the Chief Constable and other relevant partners and stakeholders, a medium term financial strategy which includes funding and spending plans for both revenue and capital.
+The strategy should take into account multiple years, the inter-dependencies of revenue budgets and capital investment, the role of reserves and consideration of risks.
 It should have regard to affordability and also to CIPFA's Prudential Code for Capital Finance in Local Authorities.
-The plan should be aligned with the Police and Crime Plan.
+The strategy should be aligned with the Police and Crime Plan.

 - 2.1.6 To determine the format and timing of the medium term financial plans to be presented to the PCC.
-The format is to comply with all legal requirements and with latest guidance issued by CIPFA and section 25 of the Local Government Act 2003. - 2.1.7 To prepare a medium term financial plan of proposed income and expenditure for submission to the PCC.
-When preparing the plan, the CFO (Chief Constable) shall have regard to: - the police and crime plan - policy requirements approved by the PCC as part of the policy framework - the strategic policing requirement - unavoidable future commitments, including legislative requirements - initiatives already underway - revenue implications of the draft capital programme - proposed service developments and plans which reflect public consultation - the need to deliver efficiency and/or productivity savings
+The format is to comply with all legal requirements and with latest guidance issued by CIPFA. - 2.1.7 To prepare a medium term projection of proposed income and expenditure for submission to the PCC.
+When preparing the forecast, the CFO(CC) shall have regard to: - > the police and crime plan - policy requirements approved by the PCC as part of the policy framework - the strategic policing requirement - unavoidable future commitments, including legislative requirements - > initiatives already underway - revenue implications of the draft capital programme

-- government grant allocations

-- potential implications for local taxpayers

-- any commissioning strategy of the PCC

-- 2.1.8 To prepare a medium term financial plan of potential resources, including options for the use of general balances, reserves and provisions, and an assumption about future levels of government funding.

-- 2.1.9 A gap may be identified between available resources and required resources.
+- proposed service developments and plans which reflect public consultation - the need to deliver efficiency and/or productivity savings - government grant allocations - potential implications for local taxpayers - any commissioning strategy of the PCC - 2.1.8 To prepare a medium term forecast of potential resources, including options for the use of general balances, reserves and provisions, and an assumption about future levels of government funding. - 2.1.9 A gap may be identified between available resources and required resources.
 Requirements should be prioritised by the Chief Constable to enable the PCC to make informed judgements as to future funding levels and planning the use of resources.